sanis/nova-spark-overview/README.md

 ## Disclaimer

+This Package is an edited version of [LimeDeck/nova-cashier-overview](LimeDeck/nova-cashier-overview) to allow spark plan integration.

-This package has been heavily inspired by [themsaid/nova-spark-manager](https://github.com/themsaid/nova-spark-manager) and was created to be in sync with latest changes in Cashier as well as to optimize default loads by avoiding a Stripe API request unless it's needed.
+[LimeDeck/nova-cashier-overview](LimeDeck/nova-cashier-overview) was heavily inspired by [themsaid/nova-cashier-manager](https://github.com/themsaid/nova-cashier-manager) and was created to be in sync with latest changes in Cashier as well as to optimize default loads by avoiding a Stripe API request unless it's needed.
 Structure of this repository was inspired by [spatie/skeleton-nova-tool](https://github.com/spatie/skeleton-nova-tool).

 ## Installation